International Diploma Yoga Teacher Training

 - Journalling and class observations

-All student will receive the IYTA Asana Handbook.
+All student will receive the IYTA Yoga Teacher Training Asana Handbook.

 Duration and Delivery

-The IYTA International Diploma of Yoga Teaching is 460 hours of training over a 12-month period.
+The IYTA International Diploma of Yoga Teacher Training is 460 hours of training over a 12-month period.

 - Face-to-face Students: view all course material via our online learning system and attend one study weekend per month (February to November, 8.30am – 5.30pm, Saturday and Sunday) in Crows Nest, Sydney.